trongvu/ipa_generator/README.md

 - Generate IPA file with development provisioning profile

 # Problem
-- Uploading could receive *Invalid SwiftSupport* from iTune-Connect
+- Uploading could receive **Invalid Swift Support** from iTune-Connect

 # How to solve?
 You might following below steps: